 When it comes to cooking with hot peppers, do not underestimate the punch it will deliver – even if you eat hot peppers regularly.
 Use these tips to make the experience as painless as possible.

-- Start simple – when it comes to using extremely hot peppers like the Chocolate Bhutlah, start using things like hot sauce where you can easily control how much you use…and the heat you add to your food.
+- Start simple – when using extremely hot peppers like the Chocolate Bhutlah, start using hot sauce where you can easily control how much you use…and the heat you add to your food.
 Then gradually start adding the heat directly to things like salsa and chili.

 How to Handle Extremely Hot Peppers Safely